asmihuu/YTADL-source-code/README.md

-# YTADPL Source Code
+# YTADL Source Code

-**YTADPL (YouTube Audio Downloader Player)** is a desktop application that allows you to download audio from YouTube with an interactive and user-friendly interface.
+**YTADL (YouTube Audio Downloader)** is a desktop application that allows you to download audio from YouTube with an interactive and user-friendly interface.
 It also features a built-in music player and a local music library.

 > **Note:** This is a work-in-progress.
 The application will be fully built once all core features are implemented and stable.